 The Family Nurse Practitioner Program relies on clinical preceptors for direct supervision of the practice experience.
-Preceptors include Family Nurse Practitioners and Physicians.
-These practicing professionals are the experts who guide the students in the Family Nurse Practitioner Program with day-to-day experiential learning, role model the most appropriate ways to approach students in an education or administrative setting, and provided feedback in a variety of clinical settings.
+Preceptors include family nurse practitioners and physicians.
+These practicing professionals are the experts who guide the students in the Family Nurse Practitioner Program with day-to-day experiential learning and provide feedback in a variety of clinical settings.

 Serving as a clinical preceptor is an important, challenging, and rewarding activity, which requires time, attention, and consistent availability to students.
-Because the contribution of the preceptor faculty is so critical to the quality of the student nurse education or administration learning experience, it is essential that the faculty-student-preceptor relationship be built on mutual respect, professional concurrence, and clear communication.
+Because the contribution of the preceptor faculty is so critical to the quality of the student nurse clinical experience, it is essential that the faculty-student-preceptor relationship be built on mutual respect, professional concurrence, and clear communication.

-It is the student's reasonability to make contact with a potential clinical agency to explore preceptorship opportunities (The Graduate Program Chair and faculty may assist in the process).
+It is the student's responsibility to make contact with a potential clinical agency to explore preceptorship opportunities.
+The Graduate Program Chair and faculty may assist in the process if the student is having difficulty securing a site.
 Students should start early in securing appropriate preceptors.
 When contacting perspective preceptors or clinical site managers, students should present themselves in a professional manner in both dress and speech.

-Selection Criteria
+Preceptor Selection Criteria

-- 1. The preceptor must have academic preparation as necessary for the position of a Family Nurse Practitioner or Physician. - 2.
-The preceptor must be actively involved in clinical practice with a minimum of three (3) years of experience in the area of clinical specialty and role. - 3.
+- 1. The preceptor must have academic preparation as necessary for the position of a nurse practitioner or physician. - 2.
+The preceptor must be actively involved in clinical practice with a minimum of one (1) year of experience in the area of clinical specialty and role. - 3.
 The preceptor must agree to provide opportunities, which will allow students to meet course objectives and requirements. - 4.
 The preceptor must state an interest in guiding the student through the practice experience. - 5.
 The preceptor must have permission from their employing agency to serve as a preceptor. - 6.
-The preceptor must maintain an unencumbered registered nurse license in the state of practice.
-The preceptor must be about to show verification of license. - 7.
-The preceptor must have Family Nurse Practitioner certification from either the American Nurses Credential Center (ANCC) or the American Association of Nurse Practitioners (AANP). - 8.
-The preceptor must have permission from their employing agency to serve as a preceptor. - 9.
-The University of Mobile School of Nursing must have on file or secure a Clinical Agency Agreement for each clinical agency/institution for which the preceptor is employed.
-Preceptors are employed in clinical agencies with signed, current clinical agreements made between the Curators of the University of Mobile contracting on behalf of the UM School of Nursing and the clinical agency's board of directors or executive officer authorized to sign on behalf of the agency's governing body.
-Students cannot begin clinical experiences with a healthcare agency or institution or preceptor without faculty approval and a signed contract that has been approved by the University of Mobile.
+The preceptor must maintain an unencumbered MD, DO, or CRNP license in the state of practice.
+The preceptor must be able to show verification of license. - 7.
+The preceptor must have a nurse practitioner certification from either the American Nurses Credential Center (ANCC) or the American Association of Nurse Practitioners (AANP), WHNP for OBGYN or PNP for Pediatrics.

+8. The University of Mobile School of Nursing must have on file or secure a Clinical Agency Agreement for each clinical agency/institution for which the preceptor is employed.
+Preceptors must be employed in clinical agencies with signed, current clinical agreements made between the curators of The University of Mobile contracting on behalf of the School of Nursing and the clinical agency's board of directors or executive officer authorized to sign on behalf of the agency's governing body.
+Students cannot begin clinical experiences with a healthcare agency or institution or preceptor without faculty approval and a signed contract that has been approved by The University of Mobile.